Woman fatally struck by stray bullet in Northeast Washington, police say

 No arrests have been made.
 Police said one of the people being sought appeared to be a teen.

+D.C.
+Mayor Muriel E. Bowser (D) tweeted: “A precious life gone in an instant because someone decided to use a gun in our community.
+We are heartbroken and infuriated.

+“We must come together to bring the person or people responsible for this murder to justice.
+And we must get guns out of our community.
+Enough is enough.”

-There were at least four other shootings in the District on Wednesday morning and afternoon.
-None appear to be related, police said, and those victims all were expected to survive.
+At least four other shootings were reported in the District on Wednesday morning and afternoon.
+They appeared to be unrelated, police said, and those victims all were expected to survive.
 A 16-year-old boy was shot and critically wounded Tuesday night in Southeast Washington.

 There have been 16 homicides in the District this year, a 24 percent drop from this time in 2021, which ended with more than 200 killings for the first time since 2003.